Norwegian Air raises fresh capital, set to exit restructuring

 The courts in Oslo and Dublin last month gave their approval for Norwegian to sharply cut its debt by converting it to stock so long as it raised the 4.5 billion crowns.

-The company then decided to try and raise an additional 1.5 billion crowns to bolster its resources further as the pandemic continues to curb travel.
+With the pandemic still curbing travel, the company then decided to try and raise an additional 1.5 billion crowns to bolster resources as it exits the restructuring process it began last December.

+The survival plan brings an end to Norwegian’s long-haul business, leaving a slimmed-down carrier focusing on Nordic and European routes.

+But Europe’s airline industry faces a second summer holiday travel season hampered by travel restrictions and uncertainty.

 ($1 = 8.4025 Norwegian crowns)